 What do you hope to gain from your program?
-Is your hotel’s program focused on customer acquisition or increasing spend among existing guests?
+Is your program focused on customer acquisition or increasing spend among your existing guests?

 What if your goals are to increase repeat bookings or to encourage direct bookings to avoid paying commission fees to OTAs?

-Those are all extremely valid reasons to create a loyalty program, and they often overlap and go hand in hand.
+They are extremely valid reasons to create a loyalty program - often they overlap and go hand in hand.

 Make sure you’re not confusing your goals.
-Have a properly developed, revenue-focused (instead of management-focused) strategy to measure your success.
+Have a neatly developed, revenue-focused strategy to measure your success.

-Cornell’s study offers a tiered approach: it involves matching the level of evaluation to the firm’s size and available data.
-That means if you have a 10 bedroom property, you can use it.
-You can also use it if you’ve got 500 rooms.
+Cornell’s study offers a tiered approach: matching the level of evaluation to the firm’s size and available data.
+That means whether you have a 10 or a 500 bedroom property, you can use it.

-It’s a scalable way to look at your loyalty program, take the data in manageable chunks, and figure out what’s meeting your goals and what isn’t.
+This is a scalable way to look at your loyalty program.
+Take the data in manageable chunks and figure out what meets your goals and what doesn't.

 - The simplest option for hotels to monitor their program is customer surveys.
 Hotels can use customer surveys to find out how their guests feel about the program.
 Alternatively, they may rely on social media to monitor consumers’ assessment of the program and any changes to that sentiment.
 This lets you understand what your guests feel the pros are, the cons, if the program is doing enough, and get ideas for improvement.